 In January 2007, Ms. Anderson assumed her new role of in Houston Ballet’s Education and Community Engagement program where she conducts master classes at area schools, and lectures to students on dance and her historic career as one of America’s most distinguished African-American ballerinas.

-In the spring of 2016, she will be a permanent exhibit in the Smithsonian’s National Museum of African American History and Culture.
+In the spring of 2016, the Smithsonian’s National Museum of African American History and Culture awarded her with a permanent exhibit.